-The Proof of Work must execute within roughly a second on an average smartphone to make achieve the desired fast transaction confirmation.
-This is a huge problem because a single ASIC can accomplish the calculation roughly 1 million times faster than a smartphone.
+The Proof of Work must execute within roughly a second on an average smartphone to achieve the desired fast transaction confirmation and the average user only executes transactions a few times a day.
+This is a huge problem because a single ASIC can create roughly 100 billion times more transactions than an average user will.

 And when to comes to transaction fees, users must burn roughly the amount of energy equivalent to the cost of a transaction fee in order to send the transaction.
 So transactions aren't actually free, just paid for in a different manner.

 And because every transaction is significantly larger, more bandwidth is needed.
 And unlike a blockchain which can be easily trimmed by only looking at block headers and discarding large numbers of transactions, it becomes practically impossible to trim the transactions in a decentralized manner.

 This means that at the end of the day, without introducing some form of heavy centralization or deciding that security is unimportant, DAGs cannot fulfill a single one of these promises and is a disaster waiting to happen.